1. Output information

 3. Important points

-Users should be aware that projections become increasingly uncertain as they go forward into the future, particularly for smaller geographic areas and detailed age and sex breakdowns.
+Projections become increasingly uncertain as they go forward into the future, particularly for smaller geographical areas and detailed age and sex breakdowns.

-Trends in household projections are a result of trends in household formation between the census years, 2001 and 2011, and population change indicated by the subnational population projections (SNPPs).
+Trends in household projections are a result of trends in household formation between the census years 2011 and 2021 and population change indicated by the subnational population projections.

 4. Quality summary